Ancientrivals/Ancientrivals.github.io/README.md

 ## THE DATA WE COLLECT
 ### Data we collect automatically.

 Data about your use of the Service, such as gameplay data.
 We are using GameAnalytics service.
-For information on how third party may use your information, please see their (privacy policy)[https://gameanalytics.com/terms].
+For information on how third party may use your information, please see their [privacy policy](https://gameanalytics.com/terms).

 ## WHY DO WE COLLECT YOUR DATA
 ### To make the Service work.